 Understanding the energy transformations and physical processes that occur to one’s hands and body while performing is a key-point in teaching the piano technique.
-No matter if students play for pleasure or if they want to achieve some professional goals, they need to be given tools which will enable them to fully express their personality and create their own interpretation.
+No matter if students play for pleasure or if they want to achieve some professional goals, they need to be given tools which will enable them to express their personality and create their interpretation.
 As learning the technique is similar to learning the language (learning HOW TO SPEAK), the method puts a strong emphasis on preparing some tools that let the music exist- the quality of sound and piano touch are prioritised from the very first lesson.

-An extensive performance experience is being brought to the teaching environment.
+Extensive performance experience is being brought to the teaching environment.
 Therefore, lessons contain professional guidance on techniques of concentration, relaxation and controlling the performance anxiety.
 Also, Przemek’s advanced teaching training covering some aspects of psychology and methodology ensures the problem-solving approach in lessons and makes the teaching/learning process efficient and satisfying.

 Detailed analysis of the musical structures, recognizing and creating patterns, using logical and textural combinations, various memory techniques and awareness of the historical context makes the learning process faster and more efficient.
-Some elements of history of music, harmony and theory are an integral part of the method and are introduced whenever needed, to create a conscious and intellectually confident interpretation.
+Some elements of the history of music, harmony and theory are an integral part of the method and are introduced whenever needed, to create a conscious and intellectually confident interpretation.
 Useful reading and sight-reading techniques are included to support the learning process.
 As a result, all aspects of musical education are being covered.

 A flexible lesson content may be offered for intermediate and advanced students.
 The elements of improvisation, composition, piano arrangement, pop piano may be included on demand.
 Lessons are tailored to meet the individual needs of each student in terms of repertoire and approach.
 As a flexible and innovative pianist, Przemek enjoys teaching the range of styles and techniques.